Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 The Infant and Toddler programs of Grand Rapids Community College ECLL are based upon responsive, relationship-based care.
 Our philosophy supports respecting infants and toddlers as individuals.
 We believe that infant and toddler care should be based on supportive relationships and emphasize child-directed learning.

-Infant and toddler staff tune into each child, learning from the individual what he or she needs, thinks, and feels.
+Infant and toddler staff are attuned to each child, learning from the individual what he or she needs, thinks, and feels.
 In order to provide consistent care and to maximize the child’s learning experience, each staff member acts as a primary caregiver.
 Primary caregivers are assigned to individual children and support their social emotional development, communicate with families, arrange the physical space of the environment, and plan learning activities.
 This allows a strong, secure attachment to develop and helps the child gain a positive sense of self.
 As they observe the children in their care, staff reflect on and record information about their interests and skills in order to set the stage for the next learning encounter.

 Infants and toddlers require equal measures of freedom and adult supervision as their self-help skills progress into autonomy.
-We trust in the child to be an initiator, an explorer, and a self-learner, and encourage their developing self-confidence, independence, and imagination.
-We provide an environment that ensures safety, offers appropriate developmental challenges, and promotes optimum health for children.
+We trust in the child to be an initiator, an explorer, and a self-learner, and encourage their developing self-confidence, independence and imagination.
+We provide an environment that ensures safety, offers appropriate developmental challenges and promotes optimum health for children.

 Preschool Philosophy

-The philosophy of our program is based on the belief that children learn through their interaction with adults, other children, and the environment.
+The philosophy of our program is based on the belief that children learn through their interaction with adults, other children and the environment.
 Supportive interactions lead the child to a positive self-concept that will provide a sound basis for all subsequent learning.
 The program focuses on the development of the whole child.
-It is designed to enhance language, social, emotional, cognitive, physical, and creative growth of the child.
+It is designed to enhance language, social, emotional, cognitive, physical and creative growth of the child.
 We emphasize the importance of working cooperatively with families to achieve that goal.

 - To encourage the child to develop trust and a sense of security.
 To accomplish this, the child needs to know that those around him will help him meet all of his needs, both physically and emotionally.